The Jews Are Coming

-The Jews Are Coming (היהודים באים, Hayehudim Ba'im) is an Israeli satirical television series.
-Each episode consists of several sketches on subjects ranging from Biblical facts, to Zionist history and Israeli current affairs, with occasional pop culture references such as a sketch featuring a religion centered on "The Dude".
-The ensemble cast includes such well-known actors as Moni Moshonov, Ido Mosseri and is directed by long time comedy director Kobi Havia (Domino, Echad Ha'am 1).
+The Jews Are Coming (היהודים באים, Hayehudim Ba'im) was an Israeli satirical television series.
+Each episode consists of several sketches on subjects ranging from Biblical stories, to Jewish Diaspora and Zionist history and Israeli current affairs, with occasional pop culture references such as a sketch featuring a religion centered on "The Dude".
+The ensemble cast includes such well-known actors as Moni Moshonov, Ido Mosseri and was directed by long time comedy director Kobi Havia (Domino, Echad Ha'am 1).

-The show's opening sequence features two male hands preparing a set of traditional circumcision implements.
+The show's opening sequence featured two male hands preparing a set of traditional circumcision implements.